TomSouthwick/SpeakEasy/README.md

 <h3 align="center">Speak Easy</h3>

   <p align="center">
-    A simple CLI app that dynamically creates a fully styled html element with team members from an orgnisation.
-This output can be viewed in the browser.
-The class structure is tested using Jest
+    Speak Easy is a dynamic app that allows a user to translate either their voice or written text into over 110 different languages!
+This app uses Microsoft Azure's Cognitive Speech SDK!
+The App allows for recent phrases and inputs to be stored within React, which allows the user to input their recent phrases to be translated out again into the language of their choosing.
+This lightweight mobile-friendly app is designed to be accessed from around the world in the hopes of removing communication barriers between visitors and their country of choosing!
     <br />
-    <a href="https://github.com/TomSouthwick/Team-Profile-Generator"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/TomSouthwick/SpeakEasy"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     ·
     <a href="https://youtu.be/2JY0Rd7fpaw">View Demo</a>
     ·
-    <a href="https://github.com/TomSouthwick/Team-Profile-Generator/issues">Report Bug</a>
+    <a href="https://github.com/TomSouthwick/SpeakEasy">Report Bug</a>
     ·
-    <a href="https://github.com/TomSouthwick/Team-Profile-Generator/issues">Request Feature</a>
+    <a href="https://github.com/TomSouthwick/SpeakEasy">Request Feature</a>
   </p>
 </div>
 <div align="center">